statsbylopez/NHL_Shootouts/README.md

 If you are unfamiliar with R and would just like to access the data, team level data is found [here](https://docs.google.com/spreadsheets/d/1oXhcXE4N5MUqv9VifxTXvPjnfhwPGtZTZxvinzyn6OM/pub?output=csv), and shot level data is found [here](https://docs.google.com/spreadsheets/d/1SAByAftxLi8ozisTwERn-IOmHxmksWNqV1tAv2KJlYo/pub?output=csv).

-Feel free to leave comments, or email mlopez1@skidmore.edu
+Feel free to email ML at mlopez1@skidmore.edu with questions or comments.
+Enjoy!